rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 When creating PDF files, there are two options, `PDF` and `PDF per Sheet`.
 The first saves all sheets to one file.
 The second saves each sheet to a separate file, using the format `<Filename>-<Sheetname>.pdf`.
 You can optionally suppress the `Sheetname` suffix on files with only one sheet.
 The option is called `Suppress sheet suffix on 1-page drawings`.
 To save sheets to separate `dxf` or `dwg` files, set the Save As Options in Solid Edge for those file types before running this command.

+### Create drawing of flat pattern
+Creates a drawing of a flat pattern using the template you specify.
+If the file does not contain a flat pattern, the command reports an error.
+It does not check if the flat pattern is up to date.
+For that, run the `Check flat pattern` and/or `Update flat pattern` commands before running this one.

+The command attempts to place the flat pattern centered on the sheet.
+It rotates it if needed to match the available space.
+It scales it to entirely fill the sheet in one direction.
+That's not the scale you ultimately want, but is the starting point for the `Scale factor`.
+With that you control the final size.
+If you want it to end up at `90%`, enter `0.9`.
+For half size, enter `0.5`, etc.

+You can save the drawing as a `*.dft` or `*.pdf` or both.
+If a file with the same name is already on disk, select how to proceed with the `Overwrite existing` checkbox.
+You can save the drawing to the original directory, or choose another one.
+Each file type can be saved to its own directory.

 ### Print
 Prints drawings.